Bahamas Fly Fishing

 Poppers, Bangers, needlefish flies and large Deceivers are all very effective in antagonizing these aggressive fish into striking.

-We have great numbers of really BIG Permit, a day spent looking for them under the right conditions is likely to result in numbers 0f shots.
+We have great numbers of really BIG Permit, a day spent looking for them under the right conditions is likely to result in numbers of shots.
+The secret is the deepwater cuts between the islands.

 Permit here are generally in the 15 to 30 lb. range and are best targeted using a 10-weight fly rod with a tropical floating line.